Transfer Student Advising

 What major should I pursue?

-Research the Biology Majors and Minor listed on the Biology Advising webpage (also located in the CWU Undergraduate Catalog.
+Research the Biology Majors and Minor listed on the Biology Advising webpage (also located in the CWU Undergraduate Catalog).
 If you are interested in pursuing a health career, research CWU’s pre-health programs on the Health Career Resources website.
-You can also contact CWU Biology faculty to ask about the differences between the major specializations, biology coursework within the specializations, research opportunities, and career aspirations.
-Please see the Biology Faculty Office Hours list (updated quarterly) to connect with the designated mentor for your area of interest.
+You can also contact CWU Biology faculty to ask about the differences between the major specializations, biology coursework within the specializations, research opportunities, and how they match to your career aspirations.
+Please see the Advising Drop-In Schedule (updated quarterly) for student help and advising hours to connect with the designated Biology Major Advisor once you are admitted to the major.

 What jobs/careers are available with this degree?